 Tobacco hornworm caterpillars can be controlled using insecticides.

-Natural enemies include the stilt bug Jalysus spinosus, that attack their eggs.
-The braconid wasp is a predator that lays eggs in the hornworm.
-As the eggs hatch, they eat their way out of the caterpillar, slowly killing it.
+Natural enemies include the stilt bug Jalysus spinosus, which attacks their eggs.
+The braconid wasp is a predator that lays its eggs inside the hornworm.
+As those eggs hatch, the wasp larvae eat their way out of the caterpillar, slowly killing it.

-One of the alarming tobacco hornworm facts is that due to their voracious appetite, they are one of the most destructive pests of tobacco plants.
-If their growth is left unchecked, then they are capable of destroying an entire crop.
+One of the most alarming tobacco hornworm facts is that, due to their voracious appetite, they are one of the most destructive pests of tobacco plants.
+If their growth is left unchecked, they are capable of destroying an entire crop.